-For instance, if you are walking home alone late at night and suddenly hear footsteps behind you, your heart rate can increase, and you may begin to breathe faster.
-These changes help to prime you for action and can help you quickly react if you need to flee or fight.
+For instance, if you are walking home alone late at night and suddenly hear footsteps behind you, your heart rate may increase, your breath may come short and fast, and your pupils may dilate.
+These physiological changes can prime you for action so you can react quickly if you need to flee or fight the source of danger.

-The sympathetic nervous system plays a vital role in triggering the fight-or-flight response.
-This network of nerve fibers prepares the body for action when the brain perceives a threat.
-Once activated, the sympathetic nervous system triggers a cascade of physical responses, including:
+The sympathetic nervous system often plays a vital role in preparing the body for action after the brain sends the message to initiate the fight-or-flight response.
+Once activated, this network of nerve fibers usually triggers a cascade of physical responses, including the following:

 The Physical And Mental Impact Of Stress On Your Body

-Stress can manifest in various physical symptoms, including:
+Stress can manifest in various physical symptoms, including those listed below.

-- Headaches and migraines: Stress may cause muscle tension, which can lead to headaches and even migraines.
-This phenomenon occurs because stress exacerbates the pain-sensitive nerves in the brain that can trigger these painful headaches.
+Headaches and migraines: Stress may cause muscle tension, which can lead to headaches and even migraines.
+This phenomenon generally occurs because stress exacerbates the pain-sensitive nerves in the brain that can trigger migraines.

-- Digestive issues: Stress can also affect your digestive system, causing a range of issues, including stomach pains, cramps, diarrhea, and constipation.
-Stress can cause gastrointestinal contractions and increase inflammation in the gut.
+Digestive issues: Stress can affect your digestive system, potentially causing a range of issues, including stomach pains, cramps, diarrhea, and constipation.
+Stress can also cause gastrointestinal contractions and increase inflammation in the gut.

-- Cardiovascular problems: Chronic stress can increase inflammation in the body, leading to the buildup of plaques in the arteries and increasing your risk of heart disease.
+Cardiovascular problems: Chronic stress can increase inflammation and blood pressure, possibly increasing your risk of heart disease.

-- Skin conditions: Stress can aggravate skin conditions like eczema, psoriasis, or acne because it can cause inflammation in the skin and trigger the release of hormones that can make the skin more sensitive.
+Skin conditions: Stress can aggravate skin conditions like eczema, psoriasis, and acne because it can cause inflammation in the skin and trigger the release of hormones that can make the skin more sensitive.

-- Weakened immune system: Stress can weaken the immune system, making it harder for our bodies to fight infection and disease.
-Stress hormones suppress immunity, leaving us more vulnerable to sickness.
+Weakened immune system: Stress hormones may suppress immunity, potentially weakening the immune system and making it harder for our bodies to fight infection and disease.

-In addition to its physical symptoms, stress can also have a serious impact on our mental health.
-Stress can manifest in many mental health issues, including:
+In addition to its physical symptoms, stress can also have a serious impact on mental health.
+Stress can manifest in many mental health concerns, including the following:

-- Anxiety and depression: Stress can cause feelings of anxiety and depression, which can have a lasting effect on your mood, behavior, and outlook on life.
+Anxiety and depression: Stress can cause symptoms of anxiety and depression, which can have a lasting effect on your mood, behavior, and outlook on life.

-- Insomnia and sleep disorders: Stress can disrupt your sleep and cause a range of sleep disorders, including insomnia, nightmares, and sleep apnea.
+Insomnia and sleep disorders: Stress can disrupt your sleep and contribute to a range of sleep disorders, including insomnia, nightmares, and sleep apnea.

-- Cognitive decline and memory problems: Stress can impair cognitive function, which leads to problems with memory, focus, and decision-making.
-It can also cause difficulties in information processing, resulting in confusion and disorientation.
+Cognitive decline and memory problems: Stress can impair cognitive function, which may lead to problems with memory, focus, and decision-making.
+It can also cause difficulties in information processing, potentially resulting in confusion and disorientation.

-- Addiction and substance abuse: Chronic stress can cause people to turn to substance abuse to cope with their stress.
-Substance abuse can cause serious health problems, including addiction, liver damage, and overdose.
+Addiction and substance misuse: Chronic stress can cause people to turn to substance misuse to cope with their stress.
+Substance use disorder can cause serious health problems, including addiction, liver damage, and overdose.

 Strategies For Preventing And Managing Stress

-A healthy, balanced diet can help nourish your body and provide the necessary nutrients to manage stress.
-You can choose foods high in complex carbohydrates and fiber, such as whole grains, vegetables, and fruits, as well as foods rich in protein, such as lean meats, fish, and legumes.
+A balanced diet can nourish your body and provide the necessary nutrients to manage stress.
+Try to choose foods high in complex carbohydrates and fiber, such as whole grains, vegetables, and fruits, as well as foods rich in protein, such as lean meats, fish, and legumes.

-Sleep is also essential to our health and well-being.
-Our bodies use rest to detoxify and heal, so being well-rested is important for managing stress.
-Unfortunately, research indicates that approximately 30% of adults aren't getting enough sleep.
-Therefore, it is recommended that adults get at least 7 to 8 hours of sleep every night for optimal health and well-being.
+Sleep can also be essential to health and well-being.
+Our bodies typically use rest to detoxify and heal, so being well-rested can be important for managing stress.

 Stress-management techniques can help you relax and reduce stress levels.
-While the efficacy of these techniques varies by individual, some studies have found that mindfulness meditation can reduce stress and improve anxiety.
-This technique involves sitting quietly and focusing on the present moment without judgment.
+While the efficacy of these techniques tends to vary by individual, some studies have found that mindfulness meditation can reduce stress and improve anxiety.
+This technique generally involves sitting quietly and focusing on the present moment without judgment.